 Cusco

-Pachapapa: Its originality and incomparable flavors make the food at this famous restaurant truly stand out.
-There, they follow classic and traditional methods of preparing food.
-You will be able to see this when you try the baked guinea pig and, of course, the pachamanca.
+Pachapapa: Its originality and incomparable flavors make the food at this famous restaurant stand out.
+They follow classic and traditional preparation methods.
+You'll find this in the roasted guinea pig and, of course, the pachamanca.